The scam that inspired a poem

 A group of women, who investigators are calling the “Richmond Girls,” allegedly went on shopping sprees around Northern California, using gift cards with stolen credit card information on them, police said.

 Sacramento County Sheriff’s Department Detective Sean Smith said that the women, who targeted stores from Hayward to Roseville in eastern Sacramento County, earned the nickname because all of them are either from or have close ties to Richmond.
 Smith also said that there’s a “significant number of other suspects we’re attempting to identify” in the investigation.
+With a private investigator Columbia SC you can find out if your husband is cheating on you, with adultery, child custody, insurance fraud, civil litigation and criminal defense investigations.

 The women allegedly wired more than $120,000 to various countries in Eastern Europe, where investigators believe individuals paid for the stolen account numbers.
 Sanna Louise “Shilo” Cross, 23, and Dawn Edward, 31, were arrested on Dec.
 30, 2007.
 Cherice Dempsey, 37, and Melissa Anderson, 29, were both arrested on Jan.
 19.